Silves is a historic town in the Algarve, known for its striking red-sandstone

 -

-Known as o Povoador for his efforts to repopulate and
+Known as the Settler (o Povoador) for his efforts to repopulate

 rebuilding fortifications, and consolidating royal authority.
 His